COR Healthcare Medical Associates

 Carotid ultrasound can detect any problems in the carotid arteries that carry blood to your brain.
-Blockages in or narrowing of the carotid arteries can lead to stroke, so if you're at risk, it’s a good idea to visit COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach and Manhattan Beach, California.
+Blockages in or narrowing of the carotid arteries can lead to stroke, so if you're at risk, it’s a good idea to visit COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach, Manhattan Beach and El Segundo, California.
 Their talented team of board-certified cardiologists can assess the condition of your carotid arteries and prescribe effective treatments to reduce your risk of stroke.
 Call our Los Angeles offices today to schedule a consultation or book an appointment online.

 Carotid ultrasound is a technology that your cardiologist can use to see how well blood is flowing through your carotid arteries.
 It uses sound waves to create images safely and painlessly.